-When you have to leave a key with a valet, give them the Intelligent Key itself and keep the mechanical key with you to protect your belongings.
+When you have to leave a key with a valet, give them the Intelligent Key itself, keep the mechanical key and master key with you to protect your belongings.

-To prevent the glove box and tailgate from being opened during valet hand-off, follow the procedures below:
+To prevent the glove box from being opened during valet hand-off, follow the procedures below:

-- Remove the mechanical key from the Intelligent Key. - 2.
-Lock the glove box and tailgate with the mechanical key. - 3.
-Hand the Intelligent Key to the valet and keep the mechanical key with you.
+- 1. Remove the mechanical key from the Intelligent Key. - 2.
+Lock the glove box with the mechanical key or master key. - 3.
+Hand the Intelligent Key without the mechanical key to the valet, keep the mechanical and master key with you.